Nivolumab in Treating Patients With Localized Kidney Cancer Undergoing Nephrectomy

+II.
+To compare the overall survival between the two arms.
 III.
 To describe the safety and tolerability of perioperative nivolumab.

+- To correlate the primary tumor's expression of PD-L1 with outcome.
 II.
-To correlate the expression of PD-L1 on tumor tissue at recurrence with outcome.
+To correlate the expression of PD-L1 on tumor tissue at nephrectomy and recurrence with outcome.

 III.
-To archive images for central confirmation of recurrence and for future correlative work with American College of Radiology Imaging Network (ACRIN), including markers predicting outcome or response.
+To archive images for potential central confirmation of recurrence and for future correlative work with American College of Radiology Imaging Network (ACRIN), including markers predicting outcome or response.

 IV.
 To prospectively collect tumor and biologic specimens (e.g., serum, peripheral blood mononuclear cells [PBMCs]) for future correlative studies.